-My collage depicts the two leaders with the underlined unsolved issues that they need to deal with.
-On the windows we see the reflections of the famine children, the nuclear weapons, but also prostitution and materialism.
+My collage depicts the two leaders with the underlying unresolved issues that they need to deal with.
+In the windows we see the reflections of the famine children, the nuclear weapons, but also prostitution and materialism.
 They both keep their defenses at bay and the future is as unclear and unstable as the lava floor that separates the two nations.

 On the left there is suspicion, prosecution and poverty, on the right there is abundance, promises and degeneration.

-Furthermore, the simple task of cutting up paper, gives to the artist the time and joy of manifesting his thoughts in something tangible.
+Furthermore, the simple task of cutting up paper gives to the artist the time and joy of manifesting his thoughts into something tangible.

 - Heartfield, J.J. (s.d.)
 Helmut Herzfeld Early Years – Before He Became A Dadaist John Heartfield With George Grosz.
 At: https://www.johnheartfield.com/John-Heartfield-Exhibition/helmut-herzfeld-john-heartfield/chronology-heartfield-dada-politics/herzfeld-formative-years (Accessed on 26 December 2018)